oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

   - Creates a base image named `model-in-image:x0` that contains a JRE, a WLS install, and required patch(es)
     - Uses the WebLogic Image Tool's 'create' option
     - Uses the JRE and WLS installers downloaded during the pre-requisites step
+  - Creates and populates directory `./models`
-  - Builds a simple servlet app and puts it in WDT model application archive `models/archive1.zip`
+    - Builds a simple servlet app and puts it in WDT model application archive `./models/archive1.zip`
+    - Copies sample model files from `./` to `./models`
+      - Uses a model file that's appropriate to the domain type (for example, the `JRF` domain model includes database access configuration)
   - Create a final image named `model-in-image:x1` that layers on the base image
     - Uses the WebLogic Image Tool's 'update' option
-    - Installs WDT using the installer you downloaded to image location TBD
+    - Installs WDT using the installer you downloaded to image location `/u01/wdt/weblogic-deploy`.
-    - Copies the WDT application archive in `models/archive1.zip` to image location TBD
+    - Copies the WDT application archive in `models/archive1.zip` to image location `/u01/wdt/models`.
-    - Copies the WDT model and properties files location in `models/*` to image location TBD
+    - Copies the WDT model and properties files location in `models/*` to image location `/u01/wdt/models`.
-      - Uses the model file that's appropriate to the model type (for example, the `JRF` and `RestrictedJRF` domain model defines database access configuration)

 Here's how to run the script: